PTYordanov20/PTYordanov20/README.md

 - 📫 How to reach me **PTYordanov20@codingburgas.bg**

-- ⚡ Fun fact: **I think I'm good at communicating with other peoples**
+- ⚡ Fun fact: **I think I'm good at communicating with other people**

 <hr>